tensorflow/docs/site/en/api_docs/python/tf/contrib/training/checkpoints_iterator.md

 #### Args:

 * <b>`checkpoint_dir`</b>: The directory in which checkpoints are saved.
 * <b>`min_interval_secs`</b>: The minimum number of seconds between yielding checkpoints.
-* <b>`timeout`</b>: The maximum amount of time to wait between checkpoints.
+* <b>`timeout`</b>: The maximum number of seconds to wait between checkpoints.
 If left as `None`, then the process will wait indefinitely.
 * <b>`timeout_fn`</b>: Optional function to call after a timeout.
 If the function returns True, then it means that no new checkpoints will be generated and the iterator will exit.
 The function is called with no arguments.

 #### Yields: